IKI-Lab/auscultation_AI_noise_exp/README.md

 This project is designed to conduct experiments for the paper **Physicians Trust AI Less in Complex Cases, but Rely on It Just as Much**.
 It uses PyQt5 for the graphical user interface (GUI) to guide participants through the experiment.

+## License

+This project is licensed under a [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+You are free to use, share, and modify the content, as long as you **attribute the authors**.

 ## Project Structure

 The project is organized as follows:\